 Experience with animals is a major part of your vet school application.
-At Ross Vet, you need at least 150 hours under the supervision of a Doctor of Veterinary Medicine (DVM) for vet school admission, but most students gather many more hours than that.
-In fact, applicants have an average of about 1,660 hours of veterinary experience and 1,130 hours of animal experience by the time they seek vet school admission, according to the American Association of Veterinary Medical Colleges (AAVMC).
+For admission into Ross Vet, you need at least 150 hours under the supervision of a Doctor of Veterinary Medicine (DVM).
+According to the American Association of Veterinary Medical Colleges (AAVMC), most applicants earn around 1,860 hours of veterinary experience and 270 hours of research experience before applying to vet school.

-Not all students will have easy access to a wide range of opportunities, but many veterinarians are eager to provide experience to prospective vet students.
-It may help for students to start small and prove themselves.
-For example, you might shadow practicing vets as well as their assistants.
-If you stay out of their way and observe carefully, it can be a good learning experience—and it may open doors to other opportunities.
+Admissions teams understand you may not have easy access to a wide range of opportunities.
+However, many veterinarians are eager to provide experience to prospective vet students.
+It may help to start with shadowing practicing vets and their assistants.
+Observing a veterinarian work can be a good learning experience which may open doors to other opportunities.

 SET YOURSELF APART

-Students applying to vet school sometimes focus on volunteering with animals alone, or they think non-animal experience may be irrelevant—it’s not.
-Reviewers who decide on vet school admission want to learn who you are as an entire person.
-Your long-term interests in sports, music, science, and the arts are all relevant and should be included in your vet school application.
-Outside interests add depth and color to a vet school application, and they help to show the person behind the transcripts.
+As a vet school applicant, you may think non-animal related experience is irrelevant—it’s not.
+Vet school admissions teams want to learn about you as an individual.
+Your long-term interests in sports, music, science, and the arts should be included in your vet school application.
+Outside interests add depth to a vet school application by showing the person behind the transcript.

-Finally, you should seize opportunities to participate in conducting research, even if it is not in the veterinary field.
-Conducting research shows critical thinking, active learning, and an inquisitive mind.
-Research experience makes you stand out from the crowd.
-If you have the chance, finding a way to conduct research is one of our top vet school application tips.
+One of our top vet school application tips is to seize opportunities to conduct research, even if it is not in the veterinary field.
+Conducting research demonstrates critical thinking skills, your desire to learn, and your inquisitive mind.
+Research experience could help you stand out from the crowd.

 LETTERS OF RECOMMENDATION

 The essay or personal statement part of your vet school application is more important than you might expect.
-It’s the part of applying to vet school where you tell your story, share your values and goals, and provide a theme to your application.
-Think about likely questions an admission reviewer might ask and consider them while creating your personal statement.
+It lets you tell your story, share your values and goals, and provide a theme to your application.
+Think about likely questions an admissions reviewer might ask and consider them while creating your personal statement.

 At Ross Vet, a personal essay is required as part of your application.
-We ask that you explain a defining moment that helped steer you toward a career in veterinary medicine.
+We want you to describe how a defining moment in your life steered you toward a career in veterinary medicine.
 Consider using that moment as the focal point of your essay.
-If applying through VMCAS, the AAVMC application service, the personal statement will be accepted as your essay.

 Although there is no set of rules mandating what a strong personal statement should include, here are a few basics to help you successfully craft an effective personal statement: